On the Occasion of the Death of Fidel Castro at Ninety: The Cuban Revolution in Historical and Sociological Perspective

 Now, I do not say this.
 Authors T.J.
 English and Enrique Cirules said this.
 Mind you, they do not use my terminology or interpretations.
 But I see their work as justifying my terminology and interpretations; in other words, they provide the proof but do not draw the conclusions I have drawn from it.

-With that said, let me go ahead and recommend two books you might for further reading, about the attempt to turn Cuba into a labor gulag and a hedonistic pleasure palace for "otherwise undesirable" foreign investors:
+With that said, let me go ahead and recommend two books you might turn to for further reading, about the attempt to turn Cuba into a labor gulag and a hedonistic pleasure palace for "otherwise undesirable" foreign investors:

 English, T.J.
 Havana Nocturne: How the Mob Owned Cuba-- And Then Lost It to the Revolution.